Android - App Libraries - Monitor (Pro)

 Add Monitor Component

-To react to the sent status and so validate the found libraries you need a detector.
+To react to the sent status and thus validate the found libraries, you need a detector.
 To do this, use the 'AndroidPackageTamperingDetector', an aggregated detector that can react to various attempts to tamper with the Android app itself.